StevenBtw/solvOR/wiki-content/Network-Flow-&-MST.md

 # Network Flow & MST

-Graphs aren't just about finding paths - sometimes you need to push stuff through them (flow) or connect them all at minimum cost (spanning trees).
+Graphs aren't just about finding paths, sometimes you need to push stuff through them (flow) or connect them all at minimum cost (spanning trees).
 These algorithms handle resource routing, bottleneck analysis, and network design.

 ## Solvers in this Category